 6-82.
 The operand in the B register is algebraically compared with the operand in the A register.
-If the value of the operand in the B register is algebraically greater than the value of the operand in the A register, the low order bit of the B register is set to one and all other bits of the B register are set to zero; otherwise, all bits of the B register are set to zero.
-The A register is set to empty.
+If the value of the operand in the B register is algebraically greater than the value of the operand in the A register, the low order bit of the B register is set to one and all other bits of the B register are set to zero; otherwise, all bits of the B register are set to empty.